ithaka/PEP/docs/students.md

 *Example of a journal page showing citation information.*

-But the best time to find and record this information for a book or journal is at the beginning of your research process.
+The best time to find and record this information for a book or journal is at the beginning of your research process.
 When you’re searching a database, you can find a complete citation for each search result.
 Keep all of this information with your notes for later use.

 Some databases will also generate a citation in your desired format.
 Also, consider using citation management software to track your sources as you go.
 Some citation management programs are free, and your school may subscribe to others.
-Ask your librarian about the best citation manager to use.
+Ask your teacher or librarian about the best citation manager to use.

 ### Composing a Citation
 When it’s time to put together your citations, you’ll need the information you’ve gathered about your sources — but you’ll also need information about what is required for a particular citation style.
 Your library or teacher should have a copy of the style guide you need or the online version of the style guide.